 Sure enough, the result shows, NotSynchronized – Recipient doesn’t exist in source Active Directory, as shown below:

-Somewhat surprisingly, this result does not change when Require that all senders are authenticated
+Somewhat surprisingly, this result does not change when Require that all senders are authenticated is disabled.

 I can’t believe I’ve never run into this until now.